Tips for Virtual Parties

 These tips are pretty light as the host has very little to do during the course of the party!

-1 If the optional pre-party sleuthing (Initial Mingling in pre-party booklets) is played, then use a video call environment that permits multiple rooms.
+1 If the optional Pre-party Fun and Sleuthing (Initial Mingling in pre-party booklets) is played, then use a video call environment that permits multiple rooms.
 For example, with Zoom, create multiple breakout rooms, make everyone a co-host of

 each breakout room and then they can join and leave each room as they please.
 With Google Hangouts, create multiple hangouts that people can join.